tolauwae/phd-thesis/src/multiverse/multiverse.typ

 Since multiverse debuggers explore all possible execution paths, they have to be able to reproduce the program's execution, even when non-determinism is involved.
 It is therefore important to consider where non-determinism is introduced in the program, and how it can be handled.
 Since the WebAssembly semantics on their own are fully deterministic, we can choose precisely where non-determinism is introduced in our system.
-In the context of microcontrollers, non-deterministic input is unavoidable. % since the external environment is inherently non-deterministic.
+In the context of microcontrollers, non-deterministic input is unavoidable. //% since the external environment is inherently non-deterministic.
-Our system therefore limits non-determinism exclusively to the input\footnote{In this work we do not consider parallelism as a source of non-determinism, since this has been examined thoroughly by the original paper on multiverse debugging by #cite(form: "prose", <torres19:multiverse>).}.
+Our system therefore limits non-determinism exclusively to the input#note[We do not consider parallelism as a source of non-determinism, since this has been examined thoroughly by the original paper on multiverse debugging by #cite(form: "prose", <torres19:multiverse>).].
 This means that each branch in the execution tree can therefore be traced to a different input value.
 The output primitives in MIO, on the other hand, are deterministic in terms of the program state.
 @mult:mocking discuss how the debugger can reproduce non-deterministic input reliably through input mocking.